the pilgrim's compass

 1 TRAVEL DAYRONCESVALLES

-Activities: Pick up Camino Passports; Participate in the Pilgrim’s Mass at 7 pm; Brief History of Roland and the Battle of Roncesvalles
+Activities: Pick up Camino Passports; Participate in the Pilgrim’s Mass at 7 pm; Brief History of Pilgrimage, The Song of Roland and the Battle of Roncesvalles

 Accommodations: Hotel RoncesvallesPAMPLONA